Level 1: 37312 IP's, Level 2: 8225 Allocations, Level 3: 683 ASN's. Last Updated: 25.02.2024 08:59 CET

-It mostly corresponds to several hundret abusive IP's at smaller providers, and some thousands at middle-sized or big providers.
+It corresponds to at least 50 Impacts at tiny providers, several hundret Impacts at mid-size providers, and some thousands at big providers.

 It is impossible for respectable and professional providers to end up in UCEPROTECT-Level 3, because Level 1 records expire if there is no abuse for 7 days and we also took care about providers size by generating Level 3.

 To get escalated to Level 3 is almost always an indicator, that providers don't act fast enough on abusers.

 To prevent responsible providers to end up in Level 3, we did install a provider protection.

 In the case of new listings in Level 1, the 4 hour provider protection first takes effect.

 That means no further IMPACT from that IP is initially counted for 4 hours.

 This gives the provider 4 hours to disconnect the abuser before further IMPACTS are counted from that IP.

 The impact counter can therefore only increase by a maximum of 1 per 4 hours per IP on new Level 1 listings.